LapisBerry/MaKillMai/README.md

 # MaKillMai 🔥
-Turn based board game 4-10 persons
+Online turn based board game 4-10 persons (Bang! lookalike)

 ## About 😄
 This game is called _"MaKillMai"_